EleutherAI/cookbook/benchmarks/sizing/README.md

   --cuda_device CUDA_DEVICE
                         The cuda device to run the benchmark on --output_file OUTPUT_FILE
-  --verbose, --no-verbose
+  --notes NOTES         benchmark-specific notes to add to the output_file's header --verbose, --no-verbose
                         log to stdout besides output_file? (default: True)
 ```